4 June 2023

 How much is travel going to cost you in London?

-SO, you'd save £57.50 a month by renting in zone five, BUT you may spend a lot more time commuting.
-You have to compare combined rent / travel costs to get an idea of what's most cost-effective for you, while also thinking about how much time you're willing to spend travelling.
+You have to compare combined rent / travel costs to get an idea of what’s most cost-effective for you while also thinking about how much time you’re willing to spend travelling.

-How much are you going to be left with once you've paid for your rent and travel?
+How much money will you have left after rent and travel?

-Once you've got a good idea of how much you'll be earning every month and worked out your combined outgoings for rent and travel, you should be able to find out how much money you'll be left with.
-Using the examples above, if you earned £1,415 a month and paid £781 for rent and travel, you'd be left with £634.
+Once you’ve got a good idea of how much you’ll be earning each month and worked out your combined outgoings for rent and travel, you should be able to find out how much money you’ll be left with.

-A pretty good amount.
-But remember, that's only taking into account London rent and travel costs.
-Below we've included a few of the other things that you're going to need to pay for every month (though, of course, these points won’t apply to everyone):
+Below we’ve included a few other things that you’re going to need to pay for every month (though, of course, these won’t apply to everyone):

 - Mobile phone contract